Technigo/project-pizza/README.md

 # Project Name
+Javascript Pizzeria
+The goal was to create a service to order food with three different options and subtypes of those options

-Replace this readme with your own information about your project.
+//Replace this readme with your own information about your project.
 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.

 ## The problem